-Another major uncertainty that potentially impacts on our ability to deliver key outcomes is the continuing absence of a Northern Ireland Executive.
-This impacts on the energy and water framework within which we operate.
-In energy, the DfE's Strategic Energy Framework ends in 2020 and the department has indicated its intention to develop a new strategy.
+In energy, the DfE published a call for evidence on a new energy strategy.
 The new strategy will likely provide direction on areas such as renewables (particularly in the context of the EU's Clean Energy Package), electricity and gas network infrastructure planning and the facilitation of new technologies (e.g. energy storage).
 In water, the DfI has set out a Long-Term Strategy for water which covers areas such as leakage and water quality.
 Constraints in public sector expenditure continue to impact on our regulatory responsibilities.